Fraunhofer Institute for Integrated Circuits IIS

 Anechoic chamber, platform "OTA".

-The Fraunhofer Institute for Integrated Circuits IIS is one of the world’s leading application-oriented research institutions for microelectronic and IT system solutions and services.
-It is the largest of all Fraunhofer Institutes.
-Founded in 1985 in Erlangen, Fraunhofer IIS now has 14 locations in 11 cities: Erlangen (headquarters), Nürnberg, Fürth and Dresden, as well as Bamberg, Waischenfeld, Coburg, Würzburg, Ilmenau, Deggendorf and Passau.
+The Fraunhofer Institute for Integrated Circuits IIS is a globally renowned application-oriented research institution specializing in microelectronic and information technology system solutions and services.
+It currently stands as the largest institute within the Fraunhofer Society.
+Founded in 1985, the institute has 14 sites across 11 cities, including Erlangen (its headquarters), Nuremberg, Fürth, Dresden, Bamberg, Waischenfeld, Coburg, Würzburg, Ilmenau, Deggendorf, and Passau.

 Research focus